Go to content

 Inconveniences to use an inappropriate suspension route

-Bicycle fork Sometimes, either due to ignorance, lack of experience or for the great tangle of modalities and assemblies, you can be wrong in choice of a mountain bicycle and not finding the appropriate route is one of the weight reasons for that mistake.
+Sometimes, either due to ignorance, lack of experience or for the great tangle of modalities and assemblies, you can be wrong in choice of a mountain bicycle and not finding the appropriate route is one of the weight reasons for that mistake.
 Rolling with an inappropriate suspension route for your driving style and type of usual routes will generate discomfort in its handling, greater physical wear and generalized dissatisfaction with your bike.
 It doesn't make much sense to get a 160 mm enduro bicycle to roll by clues.
 Or an XC for high mountain routes plagued by rocks and obstacles.
 To avoid confusion, it is important that you are clear what kind of regular tours you make.
 In addition, consider your driving and posture style on the bicycle.
 For example, if you like to roll with an XC sitting and erect, you may need a 110 mm or 120 mm route instead of the 100 mm conventional.
-Also, if your technical level is not very good yet, try to increase the fork route (it is possible in some models) or renew bike and move from an XC to a trail.
+Also, if your technical level is not very good yet, try to increase the fork route (it is possible in some models) or renew bike and move from an XC to a Trail.
 The increase in suspension route always generates more absorption and control over obstacles and downstairs.

 Is the tour the most important when choosing fork?